 Implementation of each applicable inspection requirement will constitute completion of this procedure.
 Individual inspection samples and breadth of review will be determined by the inspector(s) based on the licensee’s compliance with requirements, taking into consideration the risk-significance of activities, and extent of the activities that can be observed or records that are available.

+A fire brigade drill must be observed by the NRC at least once within two inspection periods (four years) in order to complete the procedure.

 END